diproray/music_visualizer/DEVELOPMENT.md

    * Add GUI for other visualizations, if needed.
    * Look into adding one more technical visualization.
    * Make the menu screen nicer.
+3. Tried different GUIs for the menu screen, but none look very nice.
+Planning to leave it as text itself.